antoinekm/staging/CONTRIBUTING.md

 ### Commit Convention

-We use [onruntime studio conventions](https://github.com/onruntime) with gitmoji for our commit messages.
+We use [onRuntime Studio Conventions](https://docs.onruntime.com/contributing/commits) with gitmoji for our commit messages.
 Your commit messages should be lowercase and include an appropriate emoji prefix.

 Examples: